 CHAPTER IV.
-GENERAL CONCLUSIONS AND IMPLICATIONS 4.1.
+GENERAL CONCLUSIONS AND IMPLICATIONS

+4.1.
 General Conclusions

-We aimed to address a number of methodological objectives related to virtual reality mediated attentional control evaluation and attentional bias modification interventions in this thesis.
-More specifically, we wanted to elucidate if the introduction of new, virtual reality-based procedures for evaluating attentional control and modifying attentional biases were at least as efficient as the classical pen and paper or computerised techniques.
+We aimed to address a number of methodological objectives related to attentional bias evaluation and virtual reality mediated attentional bias modification interventions in this thesis.
+More specifically, we wanted to elucidate if the introduction of new, virtual reality-based procedures for evaluating attentional biases and modifying attentional biases were at least as efficient as classical computerised techniques.
 In order to accomplish these objectives, a number of intermediary steps had to be performed, reflected in our original research articles.